Merrie Spaeth: Publications

 Spaeth contributed to the Illinois Department of Commerce and Economic Opportunity from 2006 to 2010 writing columns on executive communication.
 Additionally, Spaeth has written for HR Executive, PRWeek, Bank Marketing, Public Diplomacy, Modern Healthcare, PRSA Strategist, and The Philadelphia Inquirer.
 She has written three books: Marketplace Communication, Words Matter, and You Don’t Say!

 Personal life

 Spaeth was previously married to Robert S. Thanhauser Jr. In 1984, she married "Tex" Lezar, who served as a counselor to William French Smith and later as United States Assistant Attorney General for the Office of Legal Policy.
 They have three children.
 Lezar died on January 5, 2004.
-Spaeth is a Republican.
+Spaeth resides in Dallas, Texas and is a Republican.